DaXcess/LCVR/Docs/Thunderstore/README.md

 _Since the company was a big fan of using Linux for the Device©, the colors look more gray when dead since they cheaped out on the HDR support._

-You can teleport to other employees, like you would using the old spectator view, by using the **Interact** _(Default: Right Controller Trigger)_ button.
+You can teleport to other employees by using the **Interact** _(Default: Right Controller Trigger)_ button.
 This will cycle through each employee in the lobby that has not yet met their maker.
 Use this to quickly see how a fellow employee is going about their day, or to get unstuck if you have fallen into a pit.

 _Since the Device© is making use of simulated consciousness, physical barriers like doors act like air, so you can walk right through them no problem!_